samuwall/bluepill-from-scratch/01-blink/README.md

 To add to the confusion, there's also the fact that C23 actually added these functions (and others) from `string.h` to the list of required library facilities for freestanding implementations, which might suggest that `-ffreestanding` should still allow these functions to be emitted.
 Well, that's not what we're seeing in practice at the moment, so let's just move on.

 > Upon further review, there are times that GCC emits these `mem*` calls even with `-ffreestanding`.
 We got this behavior with `09-i2c`, when it transformed the initialization of an array into a `memset`.
 This is in line with the GCC documentation, but I don't know why `-ffreestanding` by itself was enough to stop the generation of the `memcpy` in `02-struct` but not in `09-i2c`.
 Luckily I'm not the only one somewhat confused with this behavior [[x]](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=56888)[[x]](https://f.osdev.org/viewtopic.php?t=33589)[[x]](https://stackoverflow.com/questions/67210527/how-to-provide-an-implementation-of-memcpy)[[x]](https://cs107e.github.io/guides/gcc/)[[x]](https://stackoverflow.com/questions/6410595/getting-gcc-to-compile-without-inserting-call-to-memcpy/9426766#9426766).
-I guess GCC has a good reason to make these `mem*` implementation mandatory in all environments, but I wish they weren't.
-We'll solve this moving forward by providing these implementations whenever GCC wants them, and marking them as `used` when we do, so that LTO doesn't throw them away.
+I guess GCC has good reason to make these `mem*` implementations mandatory in all environments, but I wish they weren't.
+We'll solve this moving forward by manually providing these implementations whenever GCC wants them, and marking them as `used` when we do, so that LTO doesn't throw them away.

 Also in the description for `-nostdlib` is a suggestion to separately link with `libgcc`, which `-nostdlib` would otherwise disable. `libgcc` provides stuff like software floating point implementations.
 In keeping with our "from-scratch" and "no external code" mindset, we won't link with `libgcc`, and hopefully we won't do anything weird to trigger any `libgcc` facilities.
 If we ever do, the compilation errors will make it clear what happened.